 Author contributions: Choi HY contributed to the data collection and the manuscript writing; Park JW treated the patient and contributed to the conceptualization and supervision of the entire work; all authors have read and approved the final manuscript.

-Corresponding author: Jung-Woo Park, PhD, Associate Professor, Department of Obstetrics and Gynecology, Dong-A University College of Medicine, 26 Daesingongwon-ro, Seo-gu, Busan 49201, Korea. mdpjw1216@gmail.com
+Corresponding author: Jung-Woo Park, PhD, Associate Professor, Department of Obstetrics and Gynecology, Dong-A University College of Medicine, 26 Daesingongwon-ro, Seo-gu, Busan 49201, South Korea. mdpjw1216@gmail.com

 Received: August 16, 2022